Grovety/grc_devboard/docs/GRC_DevBoard_User_Guide.md

 Once you get familiar with the board operating routine, you can go for more complicated patterns.

 ***Tip***: *to guarantee proper and successful recognition of gestures and rhythm patterns, reproduce them as accurately as possible.*

+### Vibro App

+Vibro app performs anomaly detection and classification of electric motor operating.

+***Tip:*** *Use a fan (air cooler).*

+#### Classification

+1. Put the Dev Board on the device.
+2. Run the anomaly detection.
+3. Save the anomaly as one of the patterns.

+### VoicePIN

+#### Learning

+1. Say 4-digits code.

+2. Confirm the combination.

+#### Classification

+1. Say 4-digits code.

+2. Get result.

+### Rhythm App

+The rhythm app learns a sequence of tapping sounds and recognizes the saved patterns.

+***Tip***: *to achieve better results, we recommend that you either tap a rhythm on the DevBoard’s surface or make sure the DevBoard is set firmly and will not move in the process (e.g. use double-sided tape or rubber fit)*

+#### Learning

+1. Run learning.
+2. Tap a rhythm (within 3 seconds)
+3. Save the pattern.

+#### Classification

+1. Run classification.
+2. Tap a rhythm.
+3. Get results.

 ### Gesture App